 Kristyn Noeth

-President, Verde Impact LLC
+Founder, Verde Impact

-Kristyn holds a Juris Doctor from Georgetown Law, where she was on Law Review and Moot Court, and Bachelor’s and Master’s degrees in Urban & Environmental Planning and Public Policy from the University of Virginia, where she was a student-athlete.
-Kristyn also holds a Wellness Counseling Certificate from Cornell University.
+Kristyn holds a Juris Doctor from Georgetown Law, where she was on Law Review and Moot Court, and Bachelor’s and Master’s degrees in Urban & Environmental Planning with a concentration in Public Policy from the University of Virginia (UVA), where she was a student-athlete.
+She was awarded two U.S EPA NNEMS Fellowships and was the Graduate Teaching Assistant for the “Environmental Policy” course while at UVA.
+Her Master’s thesis was entitled, “Applying Market Mechanisms to Address Social and Environmental Cost” and she developed the inaugural “Greening the Grounds: A Campus Sustainability Plan for the University of Virginia” as an independent study.
+Keenly interested in health and wellness as well as the intersection with sustainability, Kristyn also holds a Certificate in Wellness Counseling from Cornell University.

 • "The proposed SEC Climate Disclosure Rule 'is potentially a big lift even for companies that have been reporting on climate to make sure they’re compliant.
 And for companies where this hasn’t been the top-level priority of all of their ESG work, this has been raised to that level.”'